DominikNozka/veracity-sdk-doc/README.md

 ```

 ### Verification
-Verify detail capture requires DetailLocation.
-OnActivityResult you will receive only one fingerprint file that is needed for verification.
+Verify detail capture requires Detail Location.
+OnActivityResult you will receive only one fingerprint file that is required for the verification.
 ```kotlin
 val detailLocation = DetailLocation(100,100,1500,2000)
             val detailConfigVerify = DetailConfig(captureType = DetailConfig.typeVerify,